 Figure~\ref{fig:AIR_SNR_vs_L} compares the sequence selection metrics from Figure~\ref{fig:AIR_vs_v} for different shaping blocklengths.
 Shaping without sequence selection, i.e., $v=0$ is shown as the baseline curve.
-Selection using EDI converges to the baseline for short blocklengths, as it requires a blocklength $\ell$ notably larger than the window size $w$ to work effectively (see Section~\ref{lsas}).
+Selection using EDI converges to the baseline for short blocklengths, as it requires a blocklength $\ell$ notably larger than the window size $w$ to work effectively (see Section~\ref{subsec:edi_lsas_relation}).
 As blocklength increases, EDI and LSAS with only SPM converge to the same performance.
 As already noted in Figure~\ref{fig:AIR_vs_v}, LSAS with SPM and XPM components outperforms the other selection metrics for larger $\ell$, with a gain of about 0.3~dB in SNR and 0.1~bits/QAM-symbol in AIR over shaping without selection at $\ell=900$.
 From the AIR in Figure~\ref{fig:AIR_SNR_vs_L_b} we note that the optimal shaping blocklength increases from $\ell=900$ in the case of no selection to $\ell=1350$ for selection using LSAS, which is due to the reduced nonlinear impairments.
-In the remainder of this section, results for LSAS refer to LSAS with only SPM components, which is suitable for blocklength $\ell\le 300$.